modesttree/Projeny/README.md

 ## <a id="command-line-reference"></a>Command Line Reference

+Almost all operations in projeny can be executed within unity using the Projeny menu or the Package Manager.
+However, it can also be useful to be able to drive it from the command line, especially if you want to automate any projeny operations yourself.

-What follows is the full list of command line parameters that you can pass to Upm.bat.
-Note that you can pass any combination of these and Upm.bat will execute them in a reasonable order.
+What follows is the full list of command line parameters that you can pass to the `Prj` command.
+Note that you can pass any combination of these and Prj will execute them in a reasonable order.

 * #### <a id="commandline-openDocumentation"></a>`--openDocumentation` / `-d`
     * Opens up the documentation page that you are reading